 Preserve Evidence

 Keep all documents related to the accident, including medical bills, repair estimates, and any correspondence with insurance companies.
-If you suspect the other driver was texting or using a phone, your attorney may be able to subpoena phone records as evidence.
+If you suspect the other driver was texting or using a phone, your attorney may be able to demand subpoena phone records as evidence.

 Be Wary of Quick Settlement Offers